albinblaschka/vegsoup-data/README.md

 Species designation and taxonomic concepts
 ------------------------------------------

-Most data sets link to a standard list ([see here)](https://github.com/kardinal-eros/vegsoup-standards/tree/master/austrian%20standard%20list%202008).
+All data sets link to a standard list ([for further details see here)](https://github.com/kardinal-eros/vegsoup-standards/tree/master/austrian%20standard%20list%202008).

 ![](README.png)